-You can be the boss you wish you’d had and inspire office morale, change and growth as an effective leader with an MBA in leadership.
+You can be the boss you wish you’d had and inspire office morale, change and growth as an effective leader with a Master of Business Administration in Leadership.

 One of the major appeals of this degree is, “the ability students have to specialize and build an expertise,” said Marcus Hanscom, director of the cohort program in the College of Business at the University of New Haven.

 “MBA’s can be a dime a dozen, but by being able to specialize, students are able to differentiate themselves from those with general MBA’s,”

 Marcus explained that New Haven’s Emerging Leader Cohort program allows professionals to expand their portfolio with the option to choose from concentrations like business policy or strategic leadership.
 Students can further develop their expertise in a specific subject area such as human resources, organizational studies or entrepreneurship.

 Other programs, like the Darden School of Business at the University of Virginia, require leadership coursework during the second year of MBA programs.
 Students establish a curriculum that concentrations on technical skills for industries such as finance or marketing throughout the entire program, and incorporate leadership skills where necessary.
 The school is considered an overall place for leadership, according to Professor James Clawson.

 “Students can also design their own areas of foci with up to four courses in any area including leadership.
 We design our curriculum so that it’s all about general management and enterprise leadership.
 If you come here, that’s your focus, not one particular discipline.These days, companies are looking for leaders who can show exemplary skills.”